sirwart/ripsecrets/README.md

 ripsecrets --additional-pattern my-secret-\*
 ```

 Any matching groups in the regex will be tested for randomness before being reported as a secret.
-If you do not want this behavior use non-matching groups in your regex.
+If you do not want this behavior, use non-matching groups in your regex.
 For example instead of `(foo|bar)` use `(?:foo|bar)`.

-If the secret pattern you're trying to detect is a publicly documented secret pattern please open [an issue](https://github.com/sirwart/ripsecrets/issues/new).
+If the secret pattern you're trying to detect is a publicly documented secret pattern, please open [an issue](https://github.com/sirwart/ripsecrets/issues/new).

 ## How it works